-Their anniversary isn't until April, but Kate Middleton had the chance to celebrate their romance as they returned to the place where they fell in love, St. Andrews, Scotland, on Thursday night.
+Their anniversary isn't until April, but Prince William and Kate Middleton had the chance to celebrate their romance as they returned to the place where they fell in love, St. Andrews, Scotland, on Thursday night.
 Kensington Palace revealed the low-key visit to the college town in a message on Twitter.

 Kensington Palace confirmed Kate and William's St. Andrews stay and posted this throwback pic of the two at their university graduation Photo: Getty Images